betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 - centrally
 - in the same plane of the FC, typically both devices 'flat to the frame'
-- as far as possible, away from motors, other metallic onjects, and high-current wires
+- as far as possible, away from motors, other metallic objects, and high-current wires
 - with the X axis pointing forward, directly to the nose of the quad, Y left and Z up

 The sensor in most GPS modules is mounted _upside-down_.
 The Z axis points _downwards_.
 They require a _'flip'_ orientation.